Updated June 2022

 The COVID-19 pandemic continues to raise risk management and health concerns on AIARE courses.
 While we recognize there is still uncertainty, we have come a long way since the emergence of the pandemic.

-We strongly encourage all course participants and Instructor Staff to get their COVID-19 vaccine.
+We require up-to-date vaccination for all Instructor Staff teaching our courses.
+We strongly encourage all course participants to get their COVID-19 vaccine and stay current with their booster(s) as they are eligible.
 To participate in an AIARE course, you must show proof of your COVID-19 vaccine or show proof of a negative PCR test three days prior to the start of the course.
 If you are interested in registering for an AIARE PRO or IT course, you should self-screen and carefully evaluate whether or not to participate if you are at a higher risk for severe illness from COVID-19.

 To operate our courses, we work closely with our partners, instructors, and participants to make sure we can confidently run programs with excellent learning outcomes.
 AIARE will comply with all local orders and regulations in place along with state and federal orders.
 We will also follow the guidance of the CDC and our industry partners to inform our internal protocols and procedures.
 Reducing risk to all course participants relies on your commitment to choosing behaviors prior to and during the course that support a positive learning outcome as well as the health of everyone involved.

 AIARE reserves the right to cancel a course at any time based on changing information or restrictions that affect our ability to operate.
-We have updated our cancellation policy and are in the process of updating our COVID-19 operational guidelines for the 2021-22 season.
+We Strive for timely and transparent communication.

 Frequently Asked Questions